Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Quantum mechanics has been pivotal in shaping the 20th century, revolutionising our understanding of nature and driving groundbreaking technological, societal, and economic changes.
 Its influence has transformed cultural perspectives and helped define modern and post-modern thought.
 In terms of electromagnetism and light, quantum mechanics provides an entirely new foundation distinct from the classical perspective.

 Central to quantum mechanics are wavefunctions, mathematical descriptions of the probable distribution of particles within a system.
-The wavefunction describes the probability of finding a single particle in a particular state within the system, or the probability distribution of the entire system, so encompassing the possible state and interactions of all the particles.
+The wavefunction describes the probability of finding a single particle in a particular state within the system, or the probability distribution of the entire system, encompassing the possible states and interactions of all the particles.
 A key facet of quantum mechanics states that the act of measurement causes a wavefunction to transition from a superposition of probabilities to a single definite state.
-The act of measurement is understood to cause a way function to ‘collapse’, resulting in a specific outcome for an observed property.
-Wave functions provide crucial insights into phenomena underlying technologies like lasers, optical fibres and MRI machines which all rely on a deep understanding of the quantum behavior of particles and their indirections.
+The act of measurement is understood to cause a wave function to ‘collapse’, resulting in a specific outcome and an observed property.
+Wave functions provide crucial insights into phenomena underlying technologies like lasers, optical fibres and MRI machines, which all rely on a deep understanding of the quantum behaviour of particles and their interactions.

 Other key concepts that distinguish quantum mechanics from classical physics in the context of electromagnetism include: